Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_macos/SetupOSRequirementsMacOS.rst

 ----

-Finally, Download pgAdmin4 - A graphically PostGreSQL databast administration tool.
+Finally, Download pgAdmin4 - A graphically PostGreSQL database administration tool.

 Download the latest version of pgAdmin4 for macOS from the following link